 They will have more fights and squabbles this way but they will work it out within a week or so as they re-establish the pecking order.

 What if I Can’t Separate the Established Flock from the New Chickens?

 When introducing new chickens to your flock, if you can’t separate your established flock from the new chickens, you will have more pecking and fighting but after a week or so of roosting together it will dramatically decrease and after 2 weeks they will most likely have re-established their pecking order and be at peace, most of the time.

-How we Introduce New Birds on Our Farm
+How We Introduce New Hens to Our Flock

-On our farm, I am blessed to have plenty of space.
-My husband built me a unique setup.
-I have four side yards that connect to the “big yard” by a gate.
+I am blessed to have plenty of space.
+My husband built a unique setup.
+We have four side yards that connect to the “big yard” by a gate.
 On the other side of these side yards is the grow out yard.
 It is also connected to the main yard by a gate.

 Each side yard serves its own purpose.
 The yards on each end are breeding coops.
 The two in the middle are the rooster yards.
 These serve as a home for the roosters I keep just for breeding purposes.
 I keep the roosters separate to help prevent attacks.

 These yards all share a common fence so the chickens in the big yard can see the chicks or new hens and get used to them.
 They still do a little bossin’ around, but it has never caused damage to any of the birds.